Smooth, laid back, serene experience is what I got from this full-spectrum CBD oil. Feel it pairs well with physical activity and social situations.

 It’s possible my appetite was increased.

 The Blissco website currently lists the dominant terpenes in their cbd oil as including caryophyllene, bisabolol, humulene, and guaiol.
-I feel that particular contented glow around my face, which I’ve speculated might have something to do with caryophyllene, is present in this oil.

 Despite being a CBD dominant strain, the 1.5mg THC/ml is nothing to dismiss if your tolerance is low.
 Without a THC tolerance, a 0.5ml dose could offer me a noticeable, if mild high.
 Whereas, after building more of a tolerance, I felt comfortable dosing 1ml even on days when I did not particularly want to be high at all.